 - Understand global issues

 - Become self-regulated and self-motivated learners

 Our goal is to bridge the divide between what students know and do at school and what they know and do in everyday life.
 We believe by effectively using 21st century tools we can create a vibrant new curriculum that transcends the traditional confines of a classroom and invigorates both teacher and student alike.

 We believe increased global links will provide new catalysts to build on our focus of leading our students towards becoming effective global citizens; willing to share their voices with others to become future architects and creative problem solvers for future directions and issues not yet known.

 Nurturing creativity through visual arts, music, dance and performance are enabled at Waggrakine through lead specialist teachers who embed 21st century skills into the curriculum.
 Physical activity is fostered to ensure all students prepare themselves for an active and healthy future.
 Languages are also fostered and Aboriginal culture is respected and studied.
-In 2011 we aim to introduce Indonesian in the senior years to empower our students ability to engage with Asia and now Indonesian is taught from Years 3 to Year 6.
+In 2011 we introduced Indonesian in the senior years to empower our students ability to engage with Asia and now Indonesian is taught from Years 3 to Year 6.